Saturday, March 3, 2012

 1995: The Foo Fighters performed live for the first time at the Satyricon in Portland, Oregon.

-1995: Bill Berry of R.E.M. had surgery to stop a bleeding brain aneurysm.
+1995: Bill Berry of R.E.M. had surgery in Switzerland to stop a brain hemorrhage.

 1998: Madonna released the album Ray of Light.